DomenicoSacco94/blog/posts/1-design-patterns.md

 <img src="/blog/pictures/design-patterns/Visitor.png" alt="Visitor">

+---

-## Exagonal Architecture
+## Hexagonal Architecture
-The Exagonal architecture can be seen as an evolution of the layered model (controller -> service -> repository).
+The Hexagonal architecture can be seen as an evolution of the layered model (controller -> service -> repository).

 It inverts the dependency of the service layer (business) with the repository.
 In order to achieve this outcome, the architecture will use ports (inbound and outbound) and adapters.